The most impressive skyscraper of 2018 has the fastest elevator in the world. Take a look.

 The double-decker elevator, known as the Sky Shuttle, travels at more than 22 miles per hour.
 That means it can deliver people from the first floor to the observation deck on the 121st floor in a single minute.

-Vertical marathons take place in other countries as well, but the Lotte World Tower's race is both the longest and the highest.
+Vertical marathons take place in other countries as well, but the Lotte World Tower's race is the longest and goes the highest .

-The tower is also expected to receive around 60 million tourists a year — a goal that shouldn't be hard to achieve, now that it's been dubbed the best in the world.
+The tower is also expected to receive about 60 million tourists a year a goal that shouldn't be hard to achieve, now that it's been dubbed the best skyscraper completed in 2017.

 Source: Lotte World Tower